Louisville Zoo welcomes 1-year-old Bianca the Binturong

-LOUISVILLE, Ky.
-(LEX 18) — On Thursday, the Louisville Zoo announced its newest inhabitant, 1-year-old Bianca the Binturong.
+LOUISVILLE, Ky. — On Thursday, the Louisville Zoo announced its newest inhabitant, 1-year-old Bianca the Binturong.

 The zoo says that Bianca is a nearly 30-pound female Binturong, also known as a "bearcat."
 Bianca came from Greensboro, North Carolina and can now be seen at the Islands pavilion at the zoo.